mmistakes/so-simple-theme/_mnprdocs/material-presets.md

 1. Select the preset that you would like to load
 1. Click on the `Load` button at the bottom left

+Use the `Filter presets` field to filter material presets by name, and the drop-down on the right to filter by material type: `Uber`, `Cutout`, or `All` (no filter).
+By default, only materials corresponding to the current style are shown.

-The loading options to the right give you more refined control over the loading process.
+The loading options give you more refined control over the loading process.
 These comprise the following:

 * **Create new material** - will force the creation of a new material, no matter what previous material the object had.
 By default, if the selected object already has an MNPRX material, the existing material will be modified with the attributes of the preset.
 * **Load textures** - this will load the textures of the selected preset.
 If you want to keep the current textures, but wish to still import the other material attributes of the preset, uncheck this box.
 * **Load NoiseFX** - this will load the _NoiseFX_ of the selected preset.
 If you want to keep the _NoiseFX_ of the current material, but wish to still import the other material attributes of the preset, uncheck this box.
+* **Load attributes** - this will load the attributes (other than textures & noiseFX) of the selected material preset.
+If you want to keep the current material attributes, but still wish to import textures and/or noiseFX, uncheck this box.

 ## Deleting presets